Anaximander of Miletus and His Philosophy on the Origin of All Things

 Possibly what the lost first map of the world by Anaximander looked like. ( Public Domain )

-Another trivia mentioned by Diogenes is that when Anaximander sang, the children would laugh.
-Thus, when the philosopher heard about it, he is reputed to have said,
+Another random piece of trivia mentioned by Diogenes shows us some insight into the philosopher’s personality.
+He is said to have acted solemnly, but had no issue with dressing ostentatiously.
+Apparently, when Anaximander sang children would laugh and when the philosopher heard about this he is reputed to have said:

 “We must then sing better for the sake of the children.”